China says war must not be allowed on Korean peninsula

 He said he expected a meeting of the U.N.
 Security Council on Friday would deliver a strong expression of unity and the need for diplomacy to resolve the issue.

-Japan says now is the time to keep up maximum pressure on North Korea, not start talks on its missile and nuclear programs.
+Japan says now is the time to keep up maximum pressure on North Korea, not start talks on its missile and nuclear programmes.

 China and Russia, however, have welcomed Tillerson’s overture.